colscott/a-wc-form/packages/binder/README.md

 // import Material Web Component control binders import { controlBinders as binders } from 'a-wc-form-binders-mwc';

-binder.add(...Object.values(binders));
+// Register all of the MWC control binders binder.add(...Object.values(binders));

 // Or just add specific binders